 The UWA Corporate Report (2018/2019) highlights that the shoebill is under severe threat, alongside elephants, pangolins, hippopotamuses, ostriches, monitor lizards, pythons, and crocodiles.
 The 2018 Red List of threatened species in Uganda documents 184 butterfly species, 99 plant species, 77 mammal species, 83 bird species, 41 dragonfly species, and 31 reptile species under threat.
 These findings suggest that natural ecosystems and species are experiencing unprecedented pressure from industrial development and rural populations striving to earn a living.
 If there is no immediate action taken, future generations will only hear stories of once-thriving wildlife species, such as lions, leopards, pangolins, cane rats, and various aquatic and plant species that once populated Lake Victoria and forests like Mabira, Ziika, Mpanga, and Wabitembe.
 Smith et al. (2019) emphasizes that these forests and wetlands serve as habitats for wildlife species and provide medicinal resources.
 Since its inception, Buganda has developed a totemic system that fosters deep affiliations between its people and wildlife species, with each clan directly linked to a plant or an animal.
 Totemic practices in Buganda have historically enforced strict respect for these species, making their killing a taboo with serious consequences, thereby contributing to wildlife protection.
 In the past, adherence to these totemic norms ensured the protection of wildlife species, providing a successful conservation model for Buganda’s selected clans in Mawokota, Buddu, and Busiro.
 However, today, wildlife resources are under severe threat due to pollution, habitat destruction, and unregulated hunting (Haken, 2011).
 In Uganda, poaching for bush meat, firewood collection, and timber harvesting are the most widespread wildlife crimes, alongside a growing illegal wildlife trade involving African elephants, lions, mountain gorillas, chimpanzees, pangolins, rhinos, and African wild dogs (Akella, 2012).
-Uganda is increasingly becoming a transit hub for illicit wildlife products (Mugisha, 2013).
-Many of these cases go unreported due to the absence of strong totemic belief attachments to these species among communities surrounding national parks (Smith et al., 2019).
-Clans and totems serve as vital conduits for the transmission of cultural values and the strengthening of conservation ethics (Mateen, 2020).
+Uganda is rapidly becoming a transit hub for illegal wildlife products (Mugisha, 2013).
+Many of these incidents go unreported because populations near national parks lack strong totemic belief attachments to these species (Smith et al., 2019).
+Clans and totems are important conduits for the transmission of cultural values and the reinforcement of conservation principles (Mateen, 2020).
 To address this crisis, the Ugandan government, guided by the Wildlife Act (2000, revised in 2019), mandated the Uganda Wildlife Authority (UWA) to protect wildlife inside and outside protected areas.
 However, policy gaps persist, with no clear guidelines on conserving wildlife beyond these designated areas.
 This study aims to investigate the role of totems practices in the Buganda Kingdom in promoting wildlife conservation by analyzing selected totems in the three counties of Mawokota, Buddu, and Busiro.
 By leveraging the cultural and conservation synergies of totemic traditions, the study seeks to provide solutions to the escalating crisis of wildlife loss and propose sustainable conservation strategies through adoption of the practices throughout the country.

 General Objectives of the Study